-(1) Based on the mid-point of 2019 Outlook range provided in the Company's Earnings Release dated August 8, 2019.
-Includes the Blue bird transaction, which closed on August 30, 2019, and assumes the Windstream lease continues in full force and effect, and that Windstream continues to make all lease payments on time and in accordance with the Master Lease's general terms.
+(1) Based on the mid-point of 2019 Outlook range provided in the Company's Earnings Release dated May 9, 2019.
+Includes the Bluebird transaction, which is expected to close by the end of 3Q19, and assumes the Windstream lease continues in full force and effect, and that Windstream continues to make all lease payments on time and in accordance with the Master Lease's general terms.
+2019 outlook also reflects Uniti's adoption of Accounting Standards Codification 842, which re-evaluated the collectability of its straight-line rent receivable associated with its Master Lease with Windstream, resulting in accounting for the Master Lease on a cash basis going forward, until there is more clarity regarding assumption of the Master Lease.

-(2) See Appendix for a reconciliation of non-GAAP metrics to the most closely comparable GAAP metric
+(2) See Appendix for a reconciliation of non-GAAP metrics to the most closely comparable GAAP metric.